-@ ICANN MAKE YOUR VOICE HEARD IN INTERNET GOVERNANCE Who We Are The Noncommercial Users Constituency (NCUC) is the home for civil society organizations and individuals in ICANN's Generic Names Supporting Organization (GNSO).
+@ ICANN Make Your Voice Heard in Internet Governance Who We Are The Noncommercial Users Constituency (NCUC) is the home for civil society organizations and individuals in ICANN's Generic Names Supporting Organization (GNSO).
 The GNSO is the place where different stakeholders are represented in ICANN and develop consensus policies for governing generic top level domain (gTLD) names like .com and .org.
 The NCUC advocates positions on domain name-related policies that protect and support noncommercial communication and activity on the Internet.
-As a part of the GNSO's Noncommercial Stakeholders Group (NCSG) we have real voting power in ICANN's bottom-up, multistakeholder policymaking process, including the opportunity to help elect members of the GNSO Council and two members of the ICANN Board of Directors.
-We have over 300 members in 70 countries across all five ICANN-recognized geographic regions.
-Our members include individuals and non-profit organizations involved in civil liberties and human rights, Internet freedom, consumer protection, education, research, development, and many other areas of public policy advocacy.
+As a part of the GNSO's Noncommercial Stakeholders Group (NCSG) we have real voting power in ICANN's bottom-up, multi-stakeholder policymaking process, including the opportunity to help elect members of the GNSO Council and one members of the ICANN Board of Directors.
+We have 462 members from 107 countries and all five ICANN-recognized geographic regions, including 111 noncommercial organizations and 351 individuals a (as of January 2016).
+Our members include individuals and nonprofit organizations involved in civil liberties and human rights, Internet freedom, consumer protection, education, research, development, and many other areas of public policy advocacy.

-What We Do Mobilize civil society actors to participate in ICANN, including its working groups and other processes Send members to ICANN's three meetings per year around the world, which are free of charge and open to all interested parties Elect representatives to the GNSO Council, which coordinates the policy development process for gTLDs Appoint representatives to ICANN's Nominating Committee, which appoints members of the Board of Directors and other ICANN bodies Develop and advocate policy positions Collaborate and interact with other stakeholders in ICANN on matters of common concern, including businesses, governments, and others Organize conferences and events exploring global Internet governance issues Our Issues Protecting Noncommercial Uses and Users We seek to ensure that commercial interests do not override the interests of nonprofits and ordinary users Diversity and Consumer Choice We support a competitive domain name industry that offers Internet users innovation, quality options and affordable prices Human Rights We promote an approach to domain name policy that is consistent with internationally recognized human rights Freedom of Expression We challenge efforts to abuse the core of the Internet by censoring expression and regulating content Privacy We oppose efforts to use domain registration records for indiscriminate surveillance Access to Knowledge We advocate for protection of the global public sphere against the excessive application of intellectual property restrictions Development We work for policies that promote socioeconomic growth and development in all areas of the world Multilingual Internet We support standards and practices that allow all cultures and linguistic groups to be represented in the domain name space Global Internet Governance We strive to make governance institutions accountable, promote multistakeholder participation, and resist intergovernmental control
+What We Do Mobilize civil society actors to participate in ICANN, including its working groups and other processes Send members to ICANN's three meetings per year around the world, which are free of charge and open to all interested parties Help elect (NCSG) representatives to the GNSO Council, which coordinates the policy development process for gTLDs Appoint representatives to ICANN's Nominating Committee, which appoints members of the Board of Directors and other ICANN bodies Develop and advocate policy positions Collaborate and interact with other stakeholders in ICANN on matters of common concern. including businesses, governments, and others Organize conferences and events exploring global Internet governance issues Noncommercial Uses and Users We seek to ensure that commercial interests do not override the interests of nonprofits and ordinary users Diversity and Consumer Choice We support a competitive domain name industry that offers Internet users innovation, quality, and affordability Human Rights We promote an approach to domain name policy that is consistent with internationally recognized human rights Freedom of Expression We challenge efforts to abuse the core of the Internet by censoring expression and regulating content Privacy We oppose efforts to use domain registration records for indiscriminate surveillance Access to Knowledge We advocate for protection of the global public sphere against excessive intellectual property restrictions Development We work for policies that promote socioeconomic growth and development in all areas of the world Multilingual Internet We want all cultures and linguistic groups represented in the domain name space Denationalization We support transferring US government stewardship of the IANA to the global multistakeholder community Global Internet Governance We strive to make ICANN and other governance institutions accountable. promote multistakeholder participation, and resistant to intergovernmental control